 What Can You Do If Your Lease Looks Unfair?

-Missouri real estate attorneys give tips for tenants
+Missouri landlord-tenant lawyers give tips for tenants

 You’ve found the perfect rental property for the perfect amount of rent.
 But before you sign the dotted line on your lease agreement, you should review it to protect yourself from future problems.

 For one thing, tenants may encounter a few red flags concerning the security deposit.
 First, the price.
-“There are a number of states that have laws that limit the amount of security deposits in residential leases,” says Brian Sabin, a real estate attorney at Capes, Sokol, Goodman & Sarachan in St. Louis.
+“There are a number of states that have laws that limit the amount of security deposits in residential leases,” says Brian Sabin, a real estate attorney at Capes Sokol Goodman & Sarachan in St. Louis.
 Missouri state law, for example, landlords can’t charge more than two months’ rent.

 Sabin also notes that renters need to be aware of what the deposit can be used for and when it has to be returned by the landlord—who can hold all or part of a security deposit for unpaid rent, damage to the unit, or the departure of a tenant before the lease’s end.
 If a lease states that the security deposit can be withheld for wear and tear, however, that can be a problem. “[Wear and tear is] a normal thing that happens,” he says.
 “It doesn’t mean anything was damaged.
 That can give the landlord a lot of leeway to hold back more of the security deposit than they should.”